isomerpages/np-csea/_resources/FAQ.md

 <p></p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
-<summary>I want to go for GEI!
+<summary>I want to go for GEIP!
 How do I know if I qualify?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>There are usually two rounds of application for March and September internship
 semesters.
-All eligible students from polytechnics and autonomous universities are welcome to apply for GEI.
+All eligible students from polytechnics and autonomous universities are welcome to apply for GEIP.
 If you are not a student at Ngee Ann Polytechnic, please check with your institution or email us to inquire about eligibility.</p>
 <p></p>
 <p>Students who are self-starters, who are open to learning from startups,